usds/medicaid-renewals-playbook/README.md

 Common challenges:
   - [Ex parte](./ex-parte-renewals): Challenges we see _most often_ in the ex parte space
   - [Manual renewals](./manual-renewals): Challenges we see _most often_ in the manual renewal space
+  - [Completing a renewal](/manual-renewals/completing-a-renewal.md): Challenges we see _most often_ around completing a renewal
+  - [Getting help and troubleshooting](/manual-renewals/getting-help.md): Challenges we see _most often_ around getting help and troubleshooting